jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `onClosed`

-Called when the modal is closed.
+Callback function when the modal is closed.

 | Type     | Required |
 | -------- | -------- |